jspears/bobamo/Readme.md

 That's it.
 Because the file is in the same spot, require will load it instead of the original, and the original file is now uder the js/super/ designation.

+## Override
+Mojaba uses express.static to first look for a static version of the file.
+If it finds it, it returns it.
+This allows for easy modification of existing code.
+Just put it in the corresponding public/ directory and it will be returned instead of the scaffolding.

+## Why?
+What makes Mojaba different, than railwayjs, rails, grails, roo...

+* No scaffolding commands.
+Because the infrastructure is built at runtime, through intraspection of the Mongoose Model, no scaffolding required.
+* Extendable, as features get added to Mojaba you can benefit from them without loosing what you have.
+See the subclassing up top.
+It should make it easier to use the parts you want and skip the parts you don't.
+* Single language.
+No more writing server side in Ruby/PHP/Java and client side in javascript, its all javascript so less context switches, easier to share code between client/server.
+* Client oriented, AKA SOFEA (Server Oreinted Front End Architecture), Server does not do any view work, so maintaining state is dramatically easier.
+All data access is done through JSON/REST calls.
+This allows for easy extensibility.
+* Dynamic - Only the code needed by the client is sent to the client.
+This is accomplished via RequireJS.
+At some point it should be possible to compile it into one big javascript, but for now, this is how it works.
+* Looks Nice - Thanks to the Twitter Bootstap code it is relatively pretty.

+## Features

+* Bookmarkable - All views are bookmarkable, for your browsers convience.
+In addition forward/back buttons should work.
+* Pagination - Pagination is implemented in list views.
+* Sortable - Fields are sortable.
+* Easy - Well easy is in the eye of the beholder.

 ## Configuration
 Models belong in app/models, they are loaded automatically.
 Each Mongoose schema can be annotated with an